lulu-mit-sahne/english/content/about.md

 "prise de vue" at  SATIS/Aubagne.

 Diploma in directing/tv journalism at the Filmakademie Baden-Württemberg.
-Worked for Deutsche Welle, Goethe Zentrum and SWR.
+Worked for Deutsche Welle, Goethe Zentrum and SWR
 - in Germany, Romania, Madagascar, Kenya and Burkina Faso.

 I am co-founder of the collective [Carlo] (https://wirsindcarlo.de)